paulnta/Polliwog/specifications/part1/README.md

 * firstly, you will implement a method for **generating test data** (Polls, questions, participations, etc.).
 You must use your REST API for that purpose.
 We strongly recommend that you use [API Copilot](https://github.com/AlphaHydrae/api-copilot).

 * secondly, you will validate that the content of the database (the generated test data) and the statistics displayed on the landing page are correct.
-You must also consider that closing of polls.
+You must also consider the closing of polls.

 ## Documentation